Page Designer

 A custom attribute editor doesn’t conflict with the platform code for Page Designer, and you can create more than one custom attribute editor for a single component type.

-A custom attribute editor uses a meta definition file, script, and JavaScript and CSS resources to implement an editor that operates within a self-contained environment on the client side.
-The merchant uses the custom attribute editor in the Page Designer visual editor to configure a value for the attribute.
+A custom attribute editor uses a meta definition file, script, and JavaScript/CSS resources.
+It operates in a self-contained client-side environment.
+Merchants use it in the Page Designer visual editor to configure attribute values.

-On the client side, each custom attribute editor is wrapped in a host component that contains an HTML <iframe> element.
-The iframe encapsulates the code and style of the editor and represents a self-contained sandbox environment in which the editor runs so that different custom attribute editors on the same page don't interfere with each other.
+On the client side, each custom attribute editor is wrapped in a host component containing an <iframe>.
+The iframe encapsulates the editor's code and style.
+This sandbox environment prevents different editors on the same page from interfering.

-The host and the custom attribute editor in the iframe communicate with each other on a dedicated communication channel.
-Page Designer adds some management code to the iframe that includes a subscribe method and an emit method that send predefined events with serializable payloads back and forth between the host and the editor.
+The host and editor communicate on a dedicated channel.
+Page Designer adds management code to the iframe with subscribe and emit methods.
+These send predefined events with serializable payloads between host and editor.

 For information about the messaging channel implemented for Page Designer custom attribute editors, see Channel Messaging.

-In the meta definition file for any standard component type, set the type of the attribute for which you want to use a custom attribute editor to custom and include an editor_definition element for the attribute.
-The editor_definition includes the custom attribute editor ID and optionally any configuration information that you want to pass to the custom attribute editor.
+In the component meta definition file, set the attribute type to custom and include an editor_definition element.
+The editor_definition includes the custom editor ID and optional configuration information.

 To view schema files that describe the JSON formatting for the meta definition file, see Page Designer JSON Schemas.